COVID-19 Assessment Centre

 Where is the Assessment Centre?

-- Parking is available at the Centre.
-There is signage to provide instructions for patients.
+- Parking is available at the Centre - including curbside parking outside the Octagon Room.
+There is signage to direct patients.

-- Please note that there is no access to Almonte General Hospital from this area.
+- Please note that there is no access to Almonte General Hospital from these areas.

 Who Can Be Tested?